logicly-au/pmhc-spec-yes-invitation/doc/include/definitions.rst

 :Required: no
 :Notes:
-  Either a mobile number or an email address must be provided for each client so that a link can be sent to the client inviting them to complete a YES PHN survey.
+  Either a mobile number or an email address must be provided for each client so that a link can be sent to the client inviting them to complete a survey as specifies in the metadata file.

   After the invitation has been sent, the email address will be discarded.